orsenthil/senthil.learntosolveit.com-deploy/posts/2003/12/26/alice-vs-alan.md

 Prize winner.
 I must admit, when I engaged ALAN in a conversation about ALICE and the Loebner contest, the results were impressive.
 >
-> That being said, it must be remembered that ALICE and AIML are free, open- source technology, and the company a-i.com is developing a proprietary "black box."
+> That being said, it must be remembered that ALICE and {{% wikipedia article="AIML" %}} are free, open- source technology, and the company a-i.com is developing a proprietary "black box."
 If you ask ALAN, "How do you work?" he explains, "My brain consists of a large content tree: a single 'agent file' and a set of 'handlers,' which govern